Matthew Holness: Career

 Holness wrote and directed a 2012 short film for Sky Arts' Playhouse Presents series entitled "The Snipist", which depicted a dystopian alternative 1970s Britain stricken by rabies.
 Douglas Henshall starred, with John Hurt providing the voice of the Ministry.

 Holness wrote and directed the 2016 "Smutch", a Halloween Comedy Short shown on Sky Arts, in which he played an embittered author haunted by a ghostwriter.

 In 2018, he played the part of brooding Swedish detective Knut Ångström in the BBC Radio 4 Nordic noir parody Angstrom.

 The following year, he played Prince Hector of Bulgaria in an episode of the Channel 4 sitcom Year of the Rabbit.
 The same year, Holness made his debut as a feature director with Possum, a psychological horror film set in Norfolk.
 He described the film as "not remotely funny".
 In interviews to promote Possum, Holness said he had written a script for another horror film which he was also hoping to get made.

 In 2022, Holness announced a short fiction collection entitled Garth Marenghi's TerrorTome.
 This was written as Marenghi and presented as one of the character's own works, which Marenghi began working on in the 1980s.
 It was also released as an audiobook narrated by Holness as Marenghi.
 The collection was released in November 2022.

+Two follow-ups to Garth Marenghi's TerrorTome were released: Garth Marenghi’s Incarcerat in October 2023 and Garth Marenghi’s This Bursted Earth in October 2025.